Amir Hadžiahmetović: Konyaspor

 In February 2016, Hadžiahmetović was transferred to Turkish outfit Konyaspor for an undisclosed fee.
 He made his official debut for the side in a Turkish Cup game against Beşiktaş on 10 February.
 Seven weeks later, he made his league debut against Gençlerbirliği.
 On 19 November, he scored his first goal for the team in a defeat of Gaziantepspor.
 He won his first title with Konyaspor, club's first trophy ever, on 31 May 2017, by beating İstanbul Başakşehir in the Turkish Cup final.

 Hadžiahmetović played his 100th match for the squad against Sivasspor on 21 June 2020.

-In July 2021, he extended his contract with Konyaspor until June 2024.
+In July 2021, he extended his deal with Konyaspor until June 2024.

 Beşiktaş

-In February 2023, Hadžiahmetović moved to Beşiktaş on a deal until June 2027.
+In February 2023, Hadžiahmetović moved to Beşiktaş on a contract until June 2027.
 He made his competitive debut for the team on 4 February against Sivasspor.
 On 30 April, he scored his first goal for Beşiktaş in a victory over Galatasaray.

 In January 2024, Hadžiahmetović suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 Over seven months after the injury, on 12 August, he returned to the pitch.

 He won his first piece of silverware with the club on 23 May, when they beat Trabzonspor in the Turkish Cup final.

 In August, he was sent on a season-long loan to Rizespor, but was recalled in February 2025.

 In September 2025, he was loaned to English side Hull City until the end of the season.

+Ludogorets

+In September 2026, Hadžiahmetović signed a three-year deal with Bulgarian team Ludogorets.

 International career

 Hadžiahmetović represented Bosnia and Herzegovina at all youth levels.

 In August 2020, he received his first senior call up, for 2020–21 UEFA Nations League A games against Italy and Poland.
 He debuted against the former on 4 September.

+In June 2026, Hadžiahmetović was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the second group match against Switzerland on 18 June.